ptitSeb/box64/docs/USAGE.md

 Box64 will prefer emulated libs first (execpt for glibc, alsa, pulse, GL, vulkan and X11
  * 0 : Native libs are prefered (Default.)
  * 1 : Emulated libs are prefered (Default for program running inside pressure-vessel)

+#### BOX64_CRASHHANDLER
+Box64 will use a dummy crashhandler.so library
+ * 0 : Use Emulated crashhandler.so library if needed
+ * 1 : Use an internal dummy (completly empty) crashhandler.so library (defaut for steam and dota2)

 #### BOX64_NOPULSE
 Disables the load of pulseaudio libraries.